-No information is available on the use of elapegademase during breastfeeding.
-Because elapegademase is a large protein molecule with a molecular weight of about 113,000 Da, the amount in milk is likely to be very low.[1]
+No information is available on the clinical use of aducanumab during breastfeeding.
+Because aducanumab is a large protein molecule with a molecular weight of 146,000 Da, the amount in milk is likely to be very low.[1]
 It is also likely to be partially destroyed in the infant's gastrointestinal tract and absorption by the infant is probably minimal.[2]
-If elapegademase is required by the mother, it is not a reason to discontinue breastfeeding.
-Until more data are available, elapegademase should be used with careful monitoring during breastfeeding.
 Waiting for at least 2 weeks postpartum to resume therapy may minimize transfer to the infant.[3]
+Until more data become available, aducanumab should be used with caution during breastfeeding, especially while nursing a newborn or preterm infant.